-20. - (1) If the charge or charges are upheld but the Governing Body advises against dismissal, or if the Disciplinary Committee has recommended some lesser penalty than dismissal, the President, after consulting the Governing Body, may dismiss the member.
+20. - (1) If the charge or charges are upheld and the Disciplinary Committee finds that the member's conduct constitutes good cause for dismissal and recommends that the member be dismissed, but in no other case, the President, after consulting the Governing Body, may dismiss the member.